uoy-ads/hsds-services-catalogue-docs/docs/Section-0_Searching_HSDS_Services_Catalogue.md

 * Method/Techniques - Browse available analytical methods, organised by overall technique type and relevant subcategories
 * Asset Types - Find services suited to your specific materials or objects

 Combine multiple filters to narrow your results and identify the most suitable facilities for your research.
-Use the 'Reset Filters' button at the bottom to return to the complete service listing.
+Use the **'Reset Filters'** button at the bottom to return to the complete service listing.

 ## Search Results

 ![HSDS Data Catalogue search results page](assets/hsds_service_catalogue_eg.png){ width="850" }
-<p align=center><i>Search results page</i></p>
+<p align=center><i></i></p>

 Your filtered results display as a list, with each service showing: